 - Garnish with pepper flakes, green onions, and parsley or basil.

-- You can serve as-is, or serve the sausage and peppers over rice or noodles.
+- You can serve this meal as-is or serve the sausage and peppers over rice or noodles.